jentery/mdia200v3/index.md

 # Policies

-Here are the policies for this course.
+Here are the policies for this course alongside several UVic policies.
 Please let me know if anything is unclear, ignorant, or mistaken.
 I'll correct it.

 ### Media Studies Certificate